On May 8, excavation work began on the future site of the Wildwood affordable housing development located at 4012 Bow Trail SW.

 Development update: Environmental Assessment Report

 The Development Permit process includes a review of the environmental reports for a site.
 OLSH has submitted the report to be included as part of that review.
-Our next development steps will be determined upon receipt of Planning’s comments.
+These reports were submitted to be included as part of that review.

 The environmental assessment report is available below.